Oh, that poor tortured genius.

 Parentheses after quotes mean (season.episode) in case you want to find those moments.

 This is Moody in one line.
 He’s a complete train wreck and the coolest guy in every room.
-He epitomizes going against expectations.
+He epitomizes the seductive power of going against expectations.
 Here, Moody uses the perfect image, a swirling black hole, to describe himself.
 And while we may not all be the simultaneous attractors of destruction and seduction, we can frame this to suit ourselves.

 While I (hopefully) won’t be in a situation to call myself a swirling black hole of chaos, I can verbalize my own dichotomies with this.
 Despite the fact that I’m a [poetic imagery], I’m pretty fucking [adjective].

 There are two things we should all agree suck: clichés, and misogynism.
 Moody takes a hard stance against both in a sarcastic, throwaway comment.
 The American colloquial tongue is loaded with tons of stupid terms referring to the conquest of women disguised within a sports analogy, the most basic being, “did you score last night?”
 Next time you hear some jabroni use one, don’t pass up the opportunity to call him out on his cliché masculine bullshit.

 And then, take a minute to educate him on his undertone misogyny, and why it’s not okay.

 I used this line in the introduction to this article on broscience and the scientific method.

 Perfect moments are rare.
 As a writer, finding a way to capture a perfect moment with a perfect phrase is even more precious.
 This quote is something we can all relate to — a perfect moment where everything just flowed.
 A moment where we would’ve been the happiest person on earth spending the rest of our life in.
 This quote has made me think about how I can, firstly, experience those moments, and secondly embrace them when they come.
 And then, of course, I’ll have to find a way to write about it.